yashwanth-mamilla/2048-game/README.md

 # 2048-Game

-An Oject oriented Algorithms Implementation and Analysis course project - 2048 game.
+An Object oriented Algorithms Implementation and Analysis course project - 2048 game.

 2048 Game is a 2D sliding blocks game where blocks with numbers are combined to add their values.